Back to Logging guides

 ...

-You can now stop Vector, and exit the configuration file.
-To stop the logify.sh script, type the following command to obtain the process ID:
+You can now stop Vector by pressing CTRL + C. To stop the logify.sh script, type the following command to obtain the process ID:

 jobs -l | grep "logify"